-All employees, supply staff, students and volunteers are expected to review the program statement prior to interacting with the children and implement the approaches set out in the statement.
-All employees will review the Program Statement annually and at any time when the program statement is modified.
+- Solicit feedback through surveys, our parent advisory meetings and parent/guardians and teacher meetings. - Review strategies and document findings bi-annually at Program Team meetings review the Program Statement annually and at any time when the program statement is modified.
 All Andrew Fleck Children's Services programs share a philosophy that supports the right of every child and family to expect and receive the highest quality of child care that we can offer.
 We are committed to providing a high quality, diverse and inclusive early learning program for all children.
-On behalf of Andrew Fleck Children's Services, we would like to welcome you and your child to the Sunflower program.
+On behalf of Andrew Fleck Children's Services, we would like to welcome you and your child to our program.